overra/bookings/readme.md

 To setup a fresh database use the following command, with your actual host address, username and database name.
 You will then be prompted to enter your password.
-Once that's complete you will have an empty `booking` table ready to use!
+Once that's complete you will have a `booking` table seeded with data.

 ```
 mysql -h [host address] -u [username] -D [database name] -p < ./api/booking.sql